 What About Barrel Length & Accuracy?

-While I was at it, I decided to do some accuracy comparisons.
+While I was at it, I decided to make some accuracy comparisons.
 I set up targets at 100 yards and proceeded to shoot a ton of five-shot groups with the American Eagle M885 and Norma 77-grain Match ammo.
 I used the same Burris XTR II 2-10x Optic and moved it to each upper in turn.
 I shot from a Blackhawk!
 Titan rest weighed down with a bag of lead-shot and used a rear bag for stock support.
 All this gave me a solid shooting platform that removed as much shooter error as possible.
 After shooting multiple five-shot groups with each combination of barrel and ammo, I averaged the group diameters to see whether barrel length had any impact on accuracy.
 Since I was running low on the American Eagle 55-grain FMJ, I limited my accuracy testing to the M855 and Norma Match.

 Theories on the results?
-Looking at the M855, I could guess that the longer barrel MIGHT have stabilized a less than perfect round a little better.
+Looking at the M855, I could guess that the longer barrel MIGHT have stabilized a less-than-perfect round a little better.
 Admittedly, that’s a weak theory.
 Typically if the twist rate is right to stabilize a bullet, extra barrel length doesn’t really matter.
 If you forced me to explain the progressive decrease in accuracy of the M855 as the barrel got shorter, I’d bet a maple-glazed donut that it’s just ammo variance.
-I’ve not found M855 to be very consistent in any rifle, so odds are pretty good we’re just seeing some randomness.
+I’ve not found M855 to be very consistent in any rifle, so the odds are pretty good we’re just seeing some randomness.

-As for the Norma 77-grain Match ammo, note how the accuracy of the barrels at the two extremes are almost identical.
+As for the Norma 77-grain Match ammo, note how the accuracy of the barrels at the two extremes is almost identical.
 That is interesting and supports the theory that once a bullet is stabilized in the first few inches, the rest doesn’t really matter.
 As for the 18” barrel and its better accuracy?
-I’d guess that particular one is just a slightly smoother and polished bore than the other two.
+I’d guess that particular one is just a slightly smoother and more polished bore than the other two.

 To me, the big learning is that the 16-inch barrel, with a whopping four inches shorter length, was just as accurate as the 20-inch version when using quality match ammunition.